-I suggest you dedicate a notebook for this and write down everything.
+I suggest you dedicate a notebook to this and write down everything.

-Expanding on the above, devote a page of your chosen notebook to list all your debts in details.
+Expanding on the above, devote a page of your chosen notebook to list all your debts.

 Write them down with details: the type of debt (credit cards or store cards), the amount owed, interest rate, the minimum payment and due date.